Webdev-DavidM/Todo-drag-and-drop/README.md

 3) Custom hooks
 4) React redux
 5) Material Ui
-6) Toast pop up for sucessful saves to the server
+6) Toast pop up for successful saves to the server

 **Still to do**
 1) Fix the glitch when items are dragged